JohnyP36/YT-Nonstop/.github/ISSUE_TEMPLATE/older versions.md

 ---
 name: Older versions
-about: Use this template for issues regarding older versions of my extension, which aren't solved in the newest version.
+about: Use this template for issues regarding older versions of my extension, which aren't related to the newest version.

 ---
 <!-- Replace the bracketed [...] placeholders with your own information. -->